MainTitleHeader

 WHAT DOES RENTER'S INSURANCE COVER?

-• Loss of Use – living expenses if you move while your apartment is repaired – like rent, food, etc.
+• Loss of Use – moving costs while your aparment is being reparied, rent, and food.

-• Personal Liability – protects you if someone else is hurt in your home and for legal fees if they sue.
+• Personal Liability – protects you if someone else is hurt in your home by covering legal fees if they sue.

 dallas20.5bfdcac0ec826.jpg